 Treatment options for lipomas include:

 - surgical excision

-According to the American Cancer Society, fibroadenomas most commonly occur in women in their 20s and 30s, though they can happen at any age.
-Fibroadenomas usually feel firm but movable.
+According to the American Cancer Society, fibroadenomas most commonly occur in

 A doctor may recommend removing a fibroadenoma if: